xuanxu/acceptance-tweet-action/README.md

-# Open Journals :: Acceptance tweet
+# Open Journals :: Acceptance social media posts

 This action creates a tweet and/or a toot announcing the acceptance of a paper.